K8s cluster logging

 the log file.

 And the log files need to be rotate to avoid huge resource consumption.
-Current K8s(v1.14) is not responsible for rotating the logs, however the deployment tools need to take care of this. logrotate tool is configured to run every hour if you K8s cluster is deployed by kube-up.sh
+Current K8s(v1.14) is not responsible for rotating the logs, however the deployment tools need to take care of this. tool is configured to run every hour if you K8s cluster is deployed by kube-up.sh

 script.
 You can also set up a container runtime to rotate application’s logs automatically, e.g. by using docker’s log-opt